jeffmagill/jeffmagill.dev/content/blog/automating-a-full-stack-multi-environment-deployment-pipeline.md

 Workflows are triggered by pushes to the relevant branches.
 In my workflow, a push to develop triggers the staging deployment, and a push to main triggers the production deployment.

-The front-end build process uses `npm run build` which runs the Vite build process for the front end, but other build tools will also work here.
-On staging we add the `--config vite.dev.config.js` flag to customize build options.
-The back-end build uses a generic `composer install` action, which could be customized further.
+The front-end build process uses `npm run build` which runs the front-end build process (which is defined in package.json, silly).
+On staging, we can specify separate configuration files, with the `--config dev.config.js` flag to customize build process more precisely.
+This back-end build uses a generic `composer install` action, which [could be customized further](https://github.com/ramsey/composer-install).

 Here's a more detailed snippet, tying it all together: